 Varying slightly due to local city levies, a sales and use tax is currently charged at a rate of between 10.0% and 10.2% on all gross retail sales in the County within the boundaries of the Central Puget Sound Regional Transit Authority ("Sound Transit") and at rates of between 8.6% and 8.9% outside such boundaries.
 The bulk of the revenue from the sales and use tax goes to the State (a levy rate of 6.5%) and to Sound Transit (a levy rate of 1.4%).
-Of the remainder, 0.9% is allocated to the County to support public transit, 0.15% is allocated to the County in unincorporated areas to support general government operations, 0.1% is allocated to cities and to the County for criminal justice programs, and 0.1% is allocated to the county for the purpose of providing new or expanded chemical dependency or mental health treatment services and for the operation of new or expanded therapeutic court programs.
+Of the remainder, 0.9% is allocated to the County to support public transit, 0.15% is allocated to the County in unincorporated areas to support general government operations, 0.1% is allocated to cities and to the County for criminal justice programs, and 0.1% is allocated to the County for the purpose of providing new or expanded chemical dependency or mental health treatment services and for the operation of new or expanded therapeutic court programs.

 In the 2019 Regular Session, the State Legislature approved and the Governor signed Substitute House Bill 1406 (codified at RCW 82.14.540) ("SHB 1406"), authorizing cities and counties in the State to impose a local sales and use tax for the acquisition, construction, or rehabilitation of affordable housing or facilities providing supportive housing, for the operations and maintenance costs of affordable or supportive housing, and for certain cities and counties, providing rental assistance to tenants.
 The tax may be imposed for a period not to exceed 20 years and is credited against sales and use taxes collected by the State within the city or county imposing the tax.
 The sales and use tax available to participating cities under SHB 1406 may be imposed at a rate of 0.0073% or, if a participating city has enacted one or more of certain voter-approved taxes designated in SHB 1406 as qualifying local taxes, at a rate of 0.0146%.
-In unincorporated areas of a county or within the corporate limits of a nonparticipating city without a qualifying local tax, a county may impose the tax at a rate of 0.0073%.
+In unincorporated areas of a county or within the corporate limits of a nonparticipating city, a county may impose the tax at a rate of 0.0146%.
+Within the corporate limits of any participating city without a qualifying local tax, a county may impose the tax at a rate of 0.0073%.
 In 2019, the County adopted Ordinance No. 18973 (codified at K.C.C.
-4A.501), imposing the sales and use tax beginning July 29, 2020, within the unincorporated area of the County and within the limits of any nonparticipating city at the rate of 0.0146%, and within the limits of any participating city that is not levying a qualifying local tax, at the rate of 0.0146%, and within the limits of any participating city that is not levying a qualifying local tax, at the rate of 0.0146%.
+4A.501), imposing the sales and use tax beginning July 29, 2020, within the unincorporated area of the County and within the limits of any nonparticipating city located in the County at the rate of 0.0146%, and within the limits of any participating city that is not levying a qualifying local tax, at the rate of 0.0073%.